what3words/wordpress-autosuggest-plugin/README.txt

 * Language.
 The list of languages currently supported by what3words, defined as a 2 letter [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code (default is "en").

-* Language detection.
-When enabled, the autosuggest language automatically updates if a valid 3 word address is detected in a different language.
+* Multilingual.
+When enabled, uses the multilingual variant of autosuggest API method (check [documentation](https://docs.what3words.com/api/v2/#autosuggest)).

 * UI Direction.
 Direction of the 3 word address validation field.
-Options are "Left to Right" or "Right to Left" (used for e.g. Arabic).
+Options are "Left to Right" or "Right to Left" (e.g. for Arabic).

 * Input placeholder.
 Placeholder text for the 3 word address validation field, for example "e.g. lock.spout.radar".
 We recommend using a placeholder of a 3 word address in the same language as the autosuggest language.

 = WooCommerce Checkout =

-The plugin also allows you to automatically add a 3 word address validation field to a WooCommerce checkout form and save the 3 word address to the order.
+The plugin also allows you to automatically add a 3 word address validation field to a WooCommerce checkout form and save the 3 word address against the customer’s order details.

 By enabling WooCommerce checkout integration, #shipping_w3w and #billing_w3w will be added by default to the AutoSuggest Input Field settings.